axelvanherle/axelvanherle.github.io/content/post/22-02-23_zerotodnshero.md

 My journey of setting up a blog and playing with DNS was a fun and educational experience.
 Although I encountered some challenges along the way, such as configuring the CNAME file and dealing with DNS propagation, I learned a lot about how websites work and how to set up a custom domain name.

 If you are interested in setting up your own website or blog, I encourage you to give it a try!
 There are plenty of resources available, and with some persistence and research, you can achieve your goals.
 Who knows, maybe you'll end up with a cool site like mine - axelvanherle.xyz 😉.

+To end this post i leave you all with a haiku;

+>It’s not DNS
+>
+>There’s no way it’s DNS
+>
+>It was DNS